-Deven considers himself the "multi-faceted media man" and has done commercial voiceovers in addition to starting his own production company.
+Deven considers himself the "mulch-faceted media man" and has done commercial voice overs in addition to starting his own production company.
 He is an avid Steelers fan and says one of the best parts of his job is being able to be on the sidelines to film the DuBois High School football games every Friday.

 If you have a story idea, please let Deven know by contacting him below via email, Facebook or Twitter.

 Kerri Corrado - Reporter

 Kerri Corrado joined the 6 News team in November 2012 as a reporter for Cambria and Somerset counties.